 Fortunately, there are a handful of life insurance companies that will make much better offers to diabetics than the majority will.

-A and A+ rated companies like John Hancock, Prudential, Lincoln National, American General, United States Life, William Penn and Banner Life are all currently really aggressive companies for diabetics and will many times offer the best diabetic life insurance rates.
+A and A+ rated companies like John Hancock, Prudential, Principal Life, Lincoln National, American General, United States Life, William Penn and Banner Life are all currently really aggressive companies for diabetics and will many times offer the best diabetic life insurance rates.

 They definitely aren’t the only aggressive companies for diabetics as we’ve found others that have beaten offers by all of the companies above on some occasions.